 Raise or lower the lever until the arrow starts to flash to signal a lane change.
 Hold it there until the lane change is complete.
-The lever returns when it's released.
+The lever returns when it is released.

-If the turn signal is left on, a warning chime will sound and the Driver Information Center (DIC) will display TURN SIGNAL ON (after driving about 1 mile (1.6 km/h)) to remind you to turn it off.
+If the turn signal is left on, a warning chime will sound and the Driver Information Center (DIC) will display TURN SIGNAL ON (after driving about a mile) to remind you to turn it off.
 Arrows that flash rapidly when signaling for a turn or lane change may be caused by a burned-out signal bulb.
 Other drivers won't see the turn signal.

 Replace burned-out bulbs to help avoid possible accidents.
-Check the fuse (see "Fuses and Circuit Breakers" in the Index) and for burned-out bulbs if the arrow fails to work when signaling a turn.
+Check the fuse (see "Fuses and Circuit Breakers" in the Index) and check for burned-out bulbs if the arrow fails to work when signaling a turn.

-Headlamp High/Low Beam Changer
+Headlamp High/Low Beam